Agora-Lab-AI/Dalle3/README.md

 # DALLE3 API

 Dive into the world of AI-generated images with DALLE3 API!
-This Python package allows you to interact with the DALL-E 3 Unofficial API, enabling you to generate and download images based on your creative prompts.
+This radically simple Python package allows you to interact with the DALL-E 3 Unofficial API, enabling you to generate and download images based on your creative prompts!

+And, we've also implemented a simple verison of [Idea2Image](https://huggingface.co/papers/2310.08541) that uses an LLM for prompt enrichement!
+By passing in the desired prompt into a meta prompting agent we're able to guide DALLE3 much better and reliably!

 ## Features 🌊
 -----------